AbstractBeliefs/elf-strings/README.md

         the format you want to output as (optional, plain/json/xml) (default "plain")
 ```

+# Example

 An example grabbing the strings from the binary `hello`.
+Which simply calls `puts` with three strings.

 ```
-./elfstrings --binary=hello --demangle
+./elfstrings --binary=hello

+[.. todo ..]
 ```